CfrancCyrille/sqr.enigma/README.md

 Code for the German Enigma machine used in WW2.

 ## Questions
-- Fork this github repository 	-done
+- Fork this github repository
 - Run the project
 - Comment the 3 classes
 - Commit your changes and check-it into github